20 July 2021

 I am Ella and I have NF1.
 I am writing this editorial so young people with NF and those without it would have a better understanding of the condition.
-In our teens life is hard anyway as our bodies are changing and hormones affect our moods, but having an incurable and unpredictable condition as well is so much harder to deal with.
+In our teens' life is hard anyway as our bodies are changing and hormones affect our moods, but having an incurable and unpredictable condition as well is so much harder to deal with.
 I’m sure I’m not the only one to feel quite sad and depressed by it all.

-By sharing not just the bad things but the good ones too, I might help those young people to feel they are not alone and stress that this issues are totally normal for any teen.
+By sharing not just the bad things but the good ones too, I might help those young people to feel they are not alone and stress that these issues are totally normal for any teen.

 Feel free to comment or ask questions on my posts:

 Hello everyone, how is ‘opening up’ going for you.
 In this editorial I will be talking about the stresses of moving house to another part of the country and my mock exams.